UCL

 The fully assembled LZ TPC at the Surface Assembly Lab, SURF, in Aug 2019.
 (Photo credit, Matthew Kapust, SURF)

-Please contact Prof. Chamkaur Ghag or Dr. Thersa Fruth to find out more about LZ.
+Please contact Dr. Amy Cottle or Prof. Chamkaur Ghag to find out more about LZ.